 To cap a dreadful week, on Friday, District Judge James Robertson, in what I can only regard as an extremely narrow reading of the Supreme Court’s ruling on the prisoners’ rights in Boumediene, closed his brief review of whether or not the trial by Military Commission of Salim Hamdan could go ahead by taking the government’s side, and ensuring that the ridiculous and unjust trial system invented by Dick Cheney and David Addington in November 2001 can go ahead.

 My thanks, however, go to Scott Horton of Antiwar Radio, who called me up on Friday to run through this litany of injustices with our usual exasperated indignation.
-The interview’s available here, and it was a delight, as ever.
+The interview’s available here — and the MP3 is here — and it was a delight, as ever.

 On the home front, a busy week began on Sunday July 13, when I joined Tom Porteous, the UK Director of Human Rights Watch, Leanne Macmillan, the Director of Policy & External Affairs for the Medical Foundation for the Care of Victims of Torture and Richard Watson of the BBC’s Newsnight for a panel discussion following a special preview screening of Errol Morris’ Standard Operating Procedure, a fascinating and claustrophobic documentary about the Abu Ghraib scandal.
 A full report will follow soon.